Locations:

 What is glioblastoma (GBM)?

-Glioblastoma multiforme (GBM) is the most common type of malignant (cancerous) brain tumor in adults.
-Cancer cells in GBM tumors rapidly multiply.
-The cancer can spread into other areas of the brain as well.
-Rarely, the cancer spreads outside the brain to other parts of the body.
+Glioblastoma (GBM) is the most common type of malignant (cancerous) brain tumor that starts in the brain in adults.
+Cancer cells in glioblastoma tumors rapidly grow and multiply.
+The cancer can spread into other areas of your brain and spinal cord as well.
+Rarely, the cancer spreads outside your brain to other parts of your body.

 Advertisement